All Episodes

 That means he's for big profit at the expense of the working man.

-Big profits linked to deaths.
+The Associated Press, big profits linked to deaths.

 Salon headline, how to connect mining disasters and climate change.

-Uh this is perfectly understandable.
+This is perfectly understandable.

-It's every event, every catastrophe, is somehow linked to an agenda item of the regimes.
+It's every event, every catastrophe is somehow linked to an agenda item of the regimes.

 There's no rest.

-I was up very late last night, and I don't remember even who I was chatting with.
+As I was saying before I got distracted on a dog story last hour, I was up very late last night, and I don't remember even who I was chatting with.

-I have four or five different chats going on, and whoever it was asked me, hey, by the way, what do you think of Obama uh targeting this cleric over in Yemen with a drone attack?
+I have four or five different chats going on, and whoever it was asked me, hey, by the way, what do you think of Obama targeting this cleric over in Yemen with a drone attack?

 What do you think of that?